EngCode/phenix-next/README.md

 # Introduction

-Phenix Design System is lightweight user-interface framework build for simple structure and **Phenix Remix is integration for Phenix Design System**.
+Phenix Design System is lightweight user-interface framework build for simple structure and **Phenix Remix is integration for Phenix Design System with Remix JS Framework**.

 ---